radiantlogic-v8/documentation-new/documentation/namespace-configuration-guide/08-virtual-views-of-cloud-directories-or-services.md

 5. On the Attributes tab, select the extension attribute from the source attribute list (on the left) and use the ![An image showing ](Media/right-arrow2.jpg) button and move it to the published attribute list (on the right).

-><span style="color:red">**IMPORTANT NOTE – if you do not require directReports, ownedDevices, registeredDevices or other backlink attributes to be returned, avoid defining them in the virtual view.
-This will avoid costly lookups to return these attributes and greatly improve performance.**
+>[!warning] If you do not require directReports, ownedDevices, registeredDevices or other backlink attributes to be returned, avoid defining them in the virtual view.
+This will avoid costly lookups to return these attributes and greatly improve performance.

 6. Save the virtual view.
 The run time view mounted at dv=graphapi,o=cloudservices,o=vds should now return the extension attributes.
 If you are using the mgraph.dvx file, you can create a New Root Naming Context in the Main Control Panel > Directory Namespace tab and mount the mgraph.dvx file there.